We'll Run Until She's Out Of Breath

 "What would I do with myself if I lived here?"

 "I have friends back home."

-"I thought about visiting… showing up and like, surprising you…" He smiles, rubbing the back of his neck, "but I didn't know how you might react, and I haven't had a lot of time off."
+"I thought about showing up in Luca and, like, surprising you."
+He smiles, rubbing the back of his neck, "but I didn't know how you'd react."

-"And now, do you trust Dona?"
+"What about Dona?"
 I ask, immediately wishing I hadn't.
-It was none of my business but instead of a flash of anger, Tidus' eyes remain clear, cerulean.
+It's none of my business.
+Instead of anger, Tidus' eyes remain clear, cerulean.
 He chuckles.

 "Adrianna and I were together for a long time.
 I don't want to make that mistake again."

 It stings when he says her name.
 "If I had mattered to you, you would have approached me earlier tonight."